The Swan & Edgar building in Piccadilly Circus | One of London’s lost department stores

 During the late 19th century and early 20th century, Regent Street was given a huge makeover.
 The original shops and buildings designed by Georgian architects John Nash (1752-1835) and James Burton (1761-1837) were demolished and replaced by new buildings between 1895-1927.
 Architect Sir Reginald Blomfield (1856-1942) set the style for the new look Regent Street with his design for the Quadrant.
 World War I delayed completion of the project, which was finally finished in 1927.

 Along with the rest of the Regent Street shops, the redevelopment also meant Swan & Edgar was due a makeover.
 The Victorian building was demolished and replaced with the existing one you see today.
 It was designed by Scottish architects Louis David Blanc (1877-1944) and John James Joass (1869-1955) (see the RIBA archive sketch here).
 Blanc was known as a retail architect and worked on Harrods, DH Evans and Kendals of Manchester, while Joass was one of the architects who designed Whiteley’s in Bayswater.
 There are conflicting dates for the building of the new store online.
-Despite some records saying 1919, there are numerous photos of the Victorian store still standing throughout the 1920s.
 Although it appeared to have been designed around 1919, the plans weren’t physically realised until the mid 1920s.
 Building firm BAM said it completed construction in 1926.
 An advertisement from 1927 describes the “new Swan & Edgar building” and details having over “50 Merchandise and Service Departments supply every need for men, women and children”.
 Like many current department stores today, it also had a restaurant.
-During the 1920s, Piccadilly Circus underground station was also being updated, with architect Charles Holden (1875-1960) incorporating show windows for Swan & Edgar at ticket office level – these can still be seen today, albeit they are currently empty.
+During the 1920s, Piccadilly Circus underground station was also being updated, with architect Charles Holden (1875-1960) incorporating show windows for Swan & Edgar at ticket office level – these can still be seen today, albeit currently empty.
 In 1927, the store was taken over by the retail group Drapery Trust, which was acquired by the Debenham Group in 1928.

 The building lay empty for a few years until it became the flagship UK store for Tower Records in 1985.
 I used to love shopping there for CDs in the late 1990s and could lose hours perusing and listening to albums.
 By 2003, it was bought by Richard Branson’s Virgin Group and became a Virgin Megastore.
 It remained Virgin until 2007 when it was replaced by Zavvi, who went into administration two years later.
 Today, it exists as an online-only store.

-In 2010, the building reverted to its original use as a department store as Dutch fashion firm The Sting took over the building.
+In 2010, the building reverted to its original use as a department store as Dutch fashion firm The Sting took over the lease.
 However, it closed in 2018/2019 after struggling to make a profit.
-No.55 is a handsome building with a prime location in the tourist-hub that is Piccadilly Circus.
+No.55 continues to be a handsome building with a prime location in the tourist-hub that is Piccadilly Circus.
 However, being such an expensive piece of real estate, it’s not surprising retailers have struggled to cover costs of such a huge building.
 Let’s hope the next resident of 55 Regent Street can give the building a new lease of life and be successful.

 - The former Edgar & Swan building is at 55 Regent Street, Piccadilly Circus, W1 5RF.
 Nearest station: Piccadilly Circus.